Is chocolate better than cough syrup for soothing sore throats?

-According to Professor Alyn Morice – head of cardiovascular and respiratory studies at the University of Hull and founding member of the International Society for the Study of Cough – having a bar of ‘milk chocolate’ is better for a cough than over-the-counter medicine.
-Plus, we all know which one tastes better!
+Professor Alyn Morice, who is head of cardiovascular and respiratory studies at the University of Hull (and founding member of the International Society for the Study of Cough) says having a bar of milk chocolate is better for a cough than over-the-counter medicine.

-Professor Alyn Morice told MailOnline: “Chocolate can calm coughs.
-I know that might sound like something out of Mary Poppins, but as an independent clinician who has spent years researching the mechanism of cough, I can assure you the evidence is actually as solid a bar of Fruit and Nut.”
+“I know that might sound like something out of Mary Poppins, but as an independent clinician who has spent years researching the mechanism of cough, I can assure you the evidence is actually as solid a bar of Fruit & Nut.”

 The study suggests new medicine which contains cocoa (the main ingredient of chocolate) is better than a standard linctus (thick liquid cough syrup).

 Researchers found that when they compared patients who took the chocolate-based medicine to patients taking regular medicine, the former saw a significant improvement with their symptoms in as little as two days.

 In fact, he claims researchers at Imperial College in London found theobromine –an alkaloid component in cocoa – is ‘better at suppressing the urge to cough than codeine’.